 Why is Salesforce for Outlook being retired?

-Salesforce for Outlook was initially developed to connect Salesforce Classic and pre-Internet Explorer 11 (IE11) versions of Outlook.
+Salesforce add in for Outlook was initially developed to connect Salesforce Classic and pre-Internet Explorer 11 (IE11) versions of Outlook.
 With the advent of IE11, however, which communicates via APEX calls, Salesforce for Outlook—which naturally doesn’t—was made reliant on Lightning Experience to interpret IE11’s APEX calls.

-To learn Salesforce’s perspective on the retirement of Salesforce for Outlook, the following publications offer further details:
+To learn Salesforce’s perspective on the retirement of Salesforce plugin for Outlook, the following publications offer further details:

 Is There Life After Salesforce For Outlook?